nyaneet/dart_ext_rw/README.md

 ## How to use

-- Create class Books responsible for data stored in the API
+- Create Books class responsible for data stored behaind the API

 ```dart
 /// The class responsible for some data named books stored in the API